microscopic-image-analysis/geosss/README.md

 conda activate geosss-venv
 ```

-3. The dependencies can be installed in this environment with `pip` as,
+3. The dependencies can be installed in this environment as,
 ```bash
 pip install -r requirements.txt pip install -e . --no-deps
 ```

-Alternatively, because the `pyproject.toml` file is based on the python package manager [Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer), it is possible to install with `poetry` in the activated `conda` environment.
+Optionally, this can also be done with the python package manager [Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer) as

 ```bash
 poetry sync --all-extras
 ```

-To reproduce results from the numerical illustrations section of the [paper](https://doi.org/10.48550/arXiv.2301.08056), check the [scripts](scripts/) directory.
-Precomputed results can also be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.8287302) and plotted with these scripts.

 ## Citation